 - problems with the recognition of objects, faces and colours

-- loss of ability to name what has been seen
+- losing the ability to say what has been seen

 - double vision

-Dementia can also result in difficulties with orientation.
-This in turn can lead to:
+Dementia can also cause difficulties with orientation.
+This can lead to:

 - bumping into things